 - Under what conditions are single-species, multi-species and ecosystem-based management plans most likely to be effective?

 - What are the lessons learned and experiences within Canada and abroad on using economic instruments and environmental markets to promote SAR recovery?
 These measures could include payments for ecosystem services, biodiversity offsets, safe harbor agreements or, where needed, compensation or land purchase.
 Which of these are the most promising, and what sort of adjustments to the Canadian context would be needed for scaling them up?

 - Which variables and actions most likely affect species’ recovery success and how can these be used to improve decision-making?
 This will use the best U.S. and Canadian data available.

 (Credit: J. Crowley)

 So for Earth Day 2016, let’s take a moment and think about our impact on Canada’s threatened and endangered species (such as those shown in the photos above), from the Ivory Gull of Nunavut and the Northwest Territories, to the Woodland Caribou of Western Canada, to the humble Verna's Flower Moth of the prairies, to the spotted turtle of Eastern Canada, and beyond.
-Tackling threats to SAR and providing them with a home will require collaboration across all levels of government, alongside the private sector, NGOs, and indigenous peoples.
+Tackling threats to SAR and providing them with a home will require collaboration across all levels of government, alongside the private sector, NGOs, and Indigenous Peoples.
 It will also require smart, targeted policies.
-We at SP and the IE are here to help everyone with stepping up to the challenge so that we can all share the earth with SAR for generations to come.
-Stay tuned for more updates.
+We at Smart Prosperity Institute and the IE are here to help everyone with stepping up to the challenge so that we can all share the earth with SAR for generations to come.